RoboCafaz/react-app-playground/bobby-generated-site/README.md

 # Bobby's Cool App

-This web app serves up a page that says "hello world" and prints "hello world" to the console.
+This web app serves up a React app that says "Hello React World!"

 ## Building the App